-Responsibility Task Additional Information 38 CPSA Post On-site Distributes final DI facility report Within 15-20 business days of the ACDI meeting, the CPSA posts the finalized individual DI facility report on the secure CPSA SharePoint site.
-CPSA notifies the DI facility Medical Director, facility Accreditation contact or designated executive leadership that the final report is available electronically in the Facility SharePoint.
-The final report is formatted to include a section for a DI facility response to each individual nonconformance/in-progress citations.
-39 CPSA Post On-site Provides accreditation evaluation forms to DI facilities and Assessors To evaluate the effectiveness of the assessment process and customer satisfaction, DI facilities and the Assessment Team are asked to provide feedback on the Accreditation Evaluation Forms.
+Responsibility Task Additional Information 39 CPSA Post on-site Provides accreditation evaluation forms to DI facilities and Assessors To evaluate the effectiveness of the assessment process and customer satisfaction, DI facilities and the Assessment Team are asked to provide feedback on the Accreditation Evaluation Forms.
 Stakeholders are afforded the opportunity for anonymous comment.
-Results are compiled and reviewed annually by CPSA.
-Changes to process are implemented as appropriate 40 DI facility Post On-site Submits a response to requirements and requested evidence of compliance - if required based on feedback.
-DI facilities are required to electronically input their response directly into the report and embed any requested supporting documentation / EOC as applicable.
+Results are compiled and reviewed annually by the CPSA.
+Changes to process are implemented as appropriate based on feedback.
+40 DI facility Post on-site Submits a response to requirements and requested evidence of compliance - if required DI facilities are required to electronically input their response directly into the report and embed any requested supporting documentation/EOC as applicable.
 Responses are uploaded by the designated accreditation contacts to secure DI facility SharePoint site.
 For requirements with requests for EOC: DI facilities must provide a response and required EOC based on timelines specified in the report (30 or 90 days from the date of the report).
 Responses to requirements without requests for EOC: DI facilities must provide a response within 90 days from the date of the report.
+41 CPSA Post On-site Reviews DI facility responses to requirements and requested evidence of compliance The CPSA reviews zone / group / DI facility (ies) responses to requirements and requested evidence of compliance.
+If necessary, and provides recommendations to the ACDI as to the appropriateness of the response.
+If there are issues or concerns based from responses that require the ACDI's expertise, the CPSA will bring anonymized and redacted issues/themes forward for discussion.
+The AC will be available at the ACDI meeting to responding to additional questions or clarification requests (anonymized discussion; the facility will not be named - no identifiers used, e.g. name, group or Zone).
+The CPSA provides a section in each report to facilitate the CPSA responses.